aitalian/apigeex-challenge-lab/README.md

 - Create a Developer - see [developers.json](src/tests/translate-v1/developers.json)

 - Create a Developer App called `translate-app` with the `translate-product` API product associated with the `joe@example.com` developer - see [developerapps.json](src/tests/translate-v1/developerapps.json)
+  - Under the Credentials section shown after creation, click *Show* on the *Key* - copy this Key to a safe place (it will be used in testing further down)

 - Add Policy: Security > Verify API Key named `VAK-VerifyKey` which should use the `Key` Header.
 See [VAK-VerifyKey.xml](src/main/apigee/apiproxies/translate-v1/apiproxy/policies/VAK-VerifyKey.xml)

+- Add Policy: Traffic Management > Quota named `Q-EnforceQuota`.
+See [Q-EnforceQuota.xml](src/main/apigee/apiproxies/translate-v1/apiproxy/policies/Q-EnforceQuota.xml)

 - On the default Proxy Endpoint, add the PreFlow:

     ```xml